Missing link in I-49 ready to open, ribbon cutting set

-BENTONVILLE -- After decades of planning and work, the new Interstate 49 Bella Vista bypass is ready to open to traffic.
+BENTONVILLE -- After decades of planning and work, the new Interstate 49 Bella Vista Bypass is ready to open for traffic.

-Highway officials say the work should ease traffic congestion on U.S. 71 in Bella Vista, which is near the Missouri border in far Northwest Arkansas.
+Highway officials say the work should ease traffic congestion on U.S. 71 in Bella Vista.

 On Thursday at 10 a.m.
-Gov. Asa Hutchinson and Missouri Gov. Mike Parson will join highway officials from both states, highway commissioners, legislators and members of the public at the Arkansas-Missouri line to celebrate with a ribbon cutting.
+Arkansas Gov. Asa Hutchinson and Missouri Gov. Mike Parson will join highway officials from both states, highway commissioners, legislators and members of the public at the Arkansas-Missouri border to celebrate with a ribbon cutting.

-"After 30 years of studying, planning and constructing multiple phases of I-49, the Northwest Arkansas Regional Planning Commission is excited to finally see I-49 completed by ARDOT and MoDOT," Tim Conklin, the commission's assistant director, said of transportation departments in both states.
+"After 30 years of studying, planning and constructing multiple phases of I-49, the Northwest Arkansas Regional Planning Commission is excited to finally see I-49 completed by ARDOT and MoDOT," said Tim Conklin, the commission's assistant director.

 "The completion of I-49 creates a safer, faster and more reliable route between Arkansas and Missouri for freight and the traveling public," Conklin said.